February 4, 2016

 • Documenting disciplinary measures to create a record of the employee's misconduct, and the employer's consistent application of its disciplinary procedures.

-The EEOC's draft updated guidance is open for a month-long period of public comment.
+The EEOC's draft updated Guidance is open for a month-long period of public comment.
+We will keep you advised.